A new commutativity property of exceptional orthogonal polynomials: The benefit of having a commuting local matrix

 The eigenvectors of $M_{T,N}$ are of paramount importance since they give the singular vectors of the signal processing problem at hand, as described in Section \ref{intro}.

 We display below the results of some small size numerical computations that illustrate the problem of computing the eigenvectors of a full matrix, such as $M_{T,N}$, some of whose eigenvalues are very close together.
-In each case, we give the eigenvalues of both the full matrix $M_{T,N}$ and those of the narrow banded matrix $\mathcal{L}_{T,N}$.
+In each case, we give the eigenvalues of both the full matrix $M_{T,N}$ and those of the narrow banded matrix $\mathscr{L}_{T,N}$.
 It should be clear that in the case when $N$ is large the problems indicated below get to be much worse.
-Our point is that they are already apparent for small values of $N$.
+Our point is that they already appear for small values of $N$.

 We use the QR algorithm as implemented in LAPACK.
 In each of the three situations, Hermite, Jacobi and Laguerre, we will denote by $X_M$ the matrix of eigenvectors of $M_{T,N}$ (normalized and given as columns of $X_M$.
-We will denote by $Y_L$ the matrix of eigenvectors of $\mathcal{L}_{T,N}$ (normalized and given as columns of $Y_L$).
+We will denote by $Y_L$ the matrix of eigenvectors of $\mathscr{L}_{T,N}$ (normalized and given as columns of $Y_L$).

-In theory the eigenvectors of $M_{T,N}$ should agree (up to order and signs) with those of $\mathcal{L}_{T,N}$.
+In theory the eigenvectors of $M_{T,N}$ should agree (up to order and signs) with those of $\mathscr{L}_{T,N}$.
 If we compute the matrix of inner products given by we expect to have the identity matrix up to some permutation and possibly some signs due to the normalization of the eigenvectors which are the columns of $X_M$ and $Y_L$.